FrankGrimm/sparqlcli/README.md

 ## REPL

-REPL commands are only available in interactive mode.
+The REPL features basic auto-complete on standard SPARQL keywords and previous results.
+In interactive mode, the following commands are available in addition to simple queries:

 - `.edit` open current query buffer in `$EDITOR` (defaults to `vim`)
 - `.file <filename>` load and execute query from `<filename>`